-Sexual Harassment and Misconduct
+Sexual Harassment and Misconduct and Inappropriate Consensual Relationships

 - Sec.
 1 Environment.
 The educational and working environments of The University of Texas System or any of the institutions shall be free from inappropriate conduct of a sexual nature.
-Sexual harassment and misconduct are unprofessional and unacceptable. - Sec.
+Sexual harassment and misconduct and inappropriate consensual relationships are unprofessional and unacceptable. - Sec.
 2 Adoption of Policies.
-The institutions of the U. T. System and System Administration shall adopt policies prohibiting sexual harassment and misconduct and procedures for review of complaints to be published in the Handbook of Operating Procedures of each institution.
+The institutions of the U. T. System and System Administration shall adopt policies prohibiting sexual harassment and misconduct and inappropriate consensual relationships and procedures for review of complaints to be published in the Handbook of Operating Procedures of each institution.